 At a young age he moved with his parents and siblings to Charleroi, Washington County, PA.
 On Aug.
-28, 1930, Clarence married Mildred Robson (1910-2009) in the parsonage of the First Presbyterian Church.
+28, 1930, when he was 23 years of age, Clarence married 20-year-old Mildred Robson (1910-2009) in the parsonage of the First Presbyterian Church.
 She was the daughter of John and Anna (Wells) Robson of Charleroi, with her father having been born in England, and her mother in Horning, OH.

 Clarence was an employee of the former Kinder Mollenauer Store in Charleroi, and a mechanic for many years.
 Mildred was a practice nurse.

 They had four children -- Clarence William Younkin Jr., Irene Cooper, Dorothy Gallagher and Doris Kusaj.

 Clarence passed away in Mon Valley Hospital at the age of 82 on June 18, 1988.
 He was laid to rest in Monongahela Valley Memorial Park in Donora, Washington County.
 At the time of his death, he had eight grandchildren and two great-grandchildren.